Kölsch (beer): Serving

-In Cologne, Kölsch is traditionally served in a tall, thin, cylindrical 200 ml glass called a Stange ("pole" or "rod").
-The server, called a Köbes, carries eleven or twelve Stangen in a Kranz ("wreath"), a circular tray resembling a crown or wreath.
+In Cologne, Kölsch is traditionally served in a tall, thin, cylindrical 200 ml glass called a Stange ('pole' or 'rod').
+The server, called a Köbes, carries eleven or twelve Stangen in a Kranz ('wreath'), a circular tray resembling a crown or wreath.
 Instead of waiting for the drinker to order a refill, the Köbes immediately replaces an empty Stange with a full one, marking a tick on the coaster under the Stange.
 If the drinker does not want another refill, they place the coaster on top of the empty Stange and pay for the number of beers marked on the coaster.

 Outside the EU

-As noted above, Kölsch is a product which has a protected geographical indication (PGI) in the EU.
-This protection is not recognized outside the jurisdiction of the EU, and many breweries outside the EU produce and market beer as "kolsch" or "kölsch" with varying degrees of authenticity.
+Kölsch has a protected geographical indication (PGI) in the European Union.
+This protection is not recognized outside the EU, and many breweries elsewhere produce and market beer as Kölsch with varying degrees of authenticity.